-The Southern Region Business Enterprise Centre (SRBEC) is a dynamic regional organisation that delivers a comprehensive range of business and education services to the Queanbeyan Local Government Area and surrounding regions
+The Southern Region Business Enterprise Centre (SRBEC) is a dynamic regional organisation that delivers a comprehensive range of business and educational services to the Queanbeyan Local Government Area and surrounding regions

 From small beginnings in 1988, the SRBEC has grown in the delivery of business related services to thousands of small businesses throughout the region and includes the delivers of educational and career based services to clients within many regional High Schools forming direct linkages to local industry.

 The SRBEC contracts for the delivery of a number of Commonwealth and State Government services, specialises in the delivery of business advisory and consultancy services, delivers practical enhancement workshops for business, disseminates valuable business information and facilitates networking and commercial opportunities.
 The SRBEC engages a team of highly skilled professionals who deliver a range of quality products supported by years of first-hand practical experience.